AUMC-HEMA/imputation-manuscript/README.md

 **Transformation and generation of pseudo-tubes**

 Pre-processing and splitting of pre-gated (T-cell) data was performed using the script ```Split_MFC.R```.
+For the real-life data, the ```Preprocess_MFC_RL.R``` was used.
+For Mosmann and Nilsonn datasets, the ```Split_Mosmann.R``` and ```Split_Nilsson.R``` files were used.

-In this script, pre-gated FCS files are transformed with unique co-factors and split into pseudo-tubes.
+In this script, pre-gated FCS files are transformed with split into pseudo-tubes.
 This results in 3 different FCS files with either the suffix _gt (original, transformed data), _ff1 (pseudotube 1) or _ff2 (pseudotube 2).

 **Imputation of pseudo-tubes**

 Imputation of pseudo-tubes is performed in the script ```Impute_MFC.R```.
+For the other datasets, please find the other R scripts which are named after the respective dataset.

 Please account for the fact that this script does not impute for Infinicyt and requires these files to be already present beforehand.

 The script ```CytoBackBone_MOD.R``` contains a modified version of the ```merge``` function which is used in ```Impute_MFC.R```.

-Additionally, the script ```KNN.R``` imputes split files using the FNN library using k=1 for a comparison between KNN and Infinicyt as described in the supplementary figure.